Google And Facebook Amplify Far-Right Disinformation Campaigns After Las Vegas Shooting

 The aftermath of the mass shooting in Las Vegas followed the usual dreary choreography of disaster news: First, disinformation rolled in from the usual assortment of trolls, then social media platforms amplified it.

-On Monday morning, Google used its news feed to promote threads from 4chan, an online forum that’s a popular source of disinformation campaigns.
+On Monday morning, Google’s Top Stories section promoted threads from 4chan, an online forum that’s a popular source of disinformation campaigns.
 The threads had deliberately misidentified suspects and victims, tying the shooter to Democrats, leftist groups, Islamic terror organizations, the federal government and others.

 Facebook, meanwhile, promoted a post from The Gateway Pundit to the top of its news feed, even though it had misidentified the suspected shooter.

-Note: This story has been updated with a statement from Google.